 On today’s date in 1969, Group of Seven artist Arthur Lismer died in Montréal at the age of 84.

-His teaching experience included stints as vice principal of the Ontario College of Art (1919-27) and director of education at the Art Gallery of Toronto (1927-38) as well as the Montreal Museum of Fine Arts (1941-67).
+His teaching experience included stints as vice-principal of the Ontario College of Art (1919-27) and director of education at the Art Gallery of Toronto (1927-38) and Montreal Museum of Fine Arts (1941-67).

 “I haven’t stumbled upon anything this interesting, certainly,” archives assistant Jennifer Lambert told CBC News.
 “It’s not often that we just stumble across things because a lot of collection is processed.”

 Upon his death in 1969, Lismer was buried alongside other members of the Group of Seven on the grounds of the McMichael Canadian Art Collection.